-Chuck Berry was born Charles Edward Anderson Berry on the 18th October, (“Rocktober”) 1926.
+Chuck born Charles Edward Anderson Berry on the 18th October, (“Rocktober”) 1926.

 By early 1953, influenced by the guitar riffs and showmanship techniques of the blues musician T-Bone Walker, Berry began performing with the Johnnie Johnson Trio .His break came when he visited to Chicago in May 1955 and met the legendry Muddy Waters, who suggested he contact Leonard Chess, of Chess Records.
 With Chess, he recorded "Maybelliene"—Berry's adaptation of the country song "Ida Red"—which sold over a million copies, reaching number No. 1 on the R& B charts, and No. 1 one on Billboard magazine's chart.

 By 1955, Berry became a major star.
 Often referred to as “The Godfather of Rock”, such classics as “Roll Over Beethoven” in 1956, (the celebration of rock ‘n’ roll emphasis on the generation gap) made No. 29 on the U.S. pop chart.
 “To Much Monkey Business” backed with “Brown Eyed Handsome Man” made top 10 R&B charts.